Bruised (film): Reception

 Peter Hammond of Deadline Hollywood wrote that "there is no question Berry has thrown it all against the wall with this one and acquitted herself admirably, not just as you might expect acting-wise from the Oscar-winning star of Monster's Ball but also behind the camera.
 She keenly navigates a female-driven story of a disgraced MMA fighting superstar trying to claw her way back to the top while putting the pieces of her shattered personal life back together."

+Filmmaker Gina Prince-Bythewood praised Berry's direction, saying "Halle took her first shot in the chair and came out a winner, and though I know it was anything but effortless, that is the quality she achieved on screen.
+That's a tall order for even the most seasoned director."